In this episode of the Ikigai Podcast, Makoto Furuya joins Nick, to share how he was able to rediscover and reconnect with his Japanese roots.

 Ikigai is not about money

-"So I was attending a conference virtually.
-And the speaker set it out with the queation 'What's your ikigai?'
+"So I was attending a tech conference virtually.
+And the speaker started out with the question 'What's your ikigai?'
 And then it was about a career path, if I remember correctly, and I saw the Venn diagram, and it really bothered me.
-And I think particularly the part that bothered me about was the money." - Makoto Furuya
+And I think what bothered me the most was the part about the money." - Makoto Furuya

 Growing up in Japan.
 At 1:45, Makoto shares what is it like growing up in Japan.